entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/elastic-kubernetes-service/eks-install.md

 5. Deploy Entando via `kubectl create -f my-eks-app.yaml`
 6. Watch Entando startup `kubectl get pods -n entando --watch`
 7. Check for the Entando ingresses using `kubectl describe ingress -n entando`
-8. Access your app on the url for the ingress of the app builder, e.g. `http://quickstart-entando.mysubdomain.domain.com/entando-de-app`
+8. Access your app on the url for the ingress of the app builder.
+This will be the URL of your load balancer followed by `/app-builder` or `/entando-de-app` for the deployed application, e.g. `http://ad234bd11a1ff4dadb44639a6bbf707e-0e0a483d966405ee.elb.us-east-2.amazonaws.com/app-builder`

 ## Appendix A - Troubleshooting
 IAM And Roles